belhaddadmohamed/Django-React-JWT/README.md

-# Django-React-JWT
+# React-Django-JWT
-Learn how t o use JWT
+Learng how to use Json Web Tokens (JWT)